OpenChargingCloud/WWCP_OCPP/README.md

 #### End-to-End Cyber Security

+OCCP currently on ly offers *hop-by-hop* security via *Transport-Layer-Security (TLS)*.
+This only provides communication privacy and security against external attackers, but can not secure more complex networking scenarios e.g. with local controllers between the charging stations and the backend(s).

-Via *Digital Signatures* on all requests, responses and main data structures. *Signature Policies* and *User Roles* will further limit the attack surface of your charging infrastructure.
+This project provides fills these gaps via *Digital Signatures* on all requests, responses and main data structures.
+Additional *Signature Policies* and *User Roles* will further limit the attack surface of your critical charging infrastructure and allow you to implement fine-grained access controls.

 #### German Calibration Law (Eichrecht)

-...
+The software aspects of the German Calibration Law (Eichrecht) demand a secure communication of meter values, errors (and charging tariff information for ad hoc charging sessions) and a Charging Transparency Software for end users and regulators.
+Currently OCPP only supports minimal support for this regulatory requirements and thus the expected security benefit does not reach the end users.

+This project provides additional data structures and commands to ensure a secure exchange of cryptographic and metrological data.

 #### European General Data Protection Regulation (GDPR)

-...
+Neither RFID cards, nor AutoCharge, smartphone apps and even not ISO 15118 Plug & Charge currently provide a GDPR compliant protection of end users and their data.

 #### Overlay Networking

-...
+While in the past a single charging station was connected directly to an operator backend, todays charging infrastructure is far more complex.
+Today we have to support efficient and secure operations for a cluster of colocated charging stations connected to the same grid connection point.
+Those charging stations oftern come from different vendors and some sort of local load management should reduce energy consumption peaks.

+This project provides additional data structures and commands to enable overlay networking between charging stations, local controllers and operator backends.
+It also provides enhanced network configuration options for High-Available network setups to simplify the *NEVI requirements* in the US.

 ### Your participation

 This software is Open Source under the **Apache 2.0 license** and in some parts **Affero GPL 3.0 license**.
 We appreciate your participation in this ongoing project, and your help to improve it and the e-mobility ICT in general.
 If you find bugs, want to request a feature or send us a pull request, feel free to use the normal GitHub features to do so.
 For this please read the Contributor License Agreement carefully and send us a signed copy or use a similar free and open license.